First impressions of Persona 5, the Atlus title I’ve waited so long for! The game I specifically bought my PS4 to play.

 Music has always been a big part of the Persona franchise for me.
 I’ve been a fan of Shoji Meguro since Shin Megami Tensei III: Nocturne.
 One of the reasons I looked forward to Persona 5 so much was because Meguro was returning as composer.

 On top of which, the Persona 5 soundtrack uses a lot of warm jazz organ sounds.
 This immediately appeals to the organ player in me.
-What better way is there to spend nights and weekends?
-Enjoying two of the things I love most at the same time, i.e. jazz organ music and video gaming?
+What better way is there to spend nights and weekends than by enjoying two of the things I love most at the same time, i.e. jazz organ music and video gaming?
 I would say the soundtrack is what I’m most satisfied with during my first play of Persona 5.